Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham

-The April 2026 bank holiday runs Good Friday April 3 to Easter Monday April 6 — four days that represent the busiest travel window of the spring.
+Cheap April bank holiday flights for 2026 are narrowing fast.
+The April bank holiday runs Good Friday April 3 to Easter Monday April 6 — four days that represent the busiest travel window of the spring.
 Airlines price accordingly, and fares on popular sun routes are 40–80% higher than the surrounding weeks.

 That said, not every route reprices at the same rate.
 Routes with strong competition between budget carriers — Stansted–Porto, Stansted–Kraków, Gatwick–Amsterdam — stay more reasonable than routes dominated by a single carrier or heavy leisure demand.
 The cheapest April bank holiday flights right now are on less-saturated routes departing April 4 or 5 rather than Good Friday April 3.